fofxtools/api-cache/docs/code-skeleton.md

         ]);
     }

+    /**
+     * Get the response from the cache
+     *
+     * Algorithm:
+     * - Get from correct table
+     * - Check if expired
+     * - Return null if not found or expired
+     * - Decompress if needed
+     * - Return data
+     */
     public function get(string $client, string $key): ?array {
-        // Algorithm:
-        // - Get from correct table
-        // - Check if expired
-        // - Return null if not found or expired
-        // - Decompress if needed
-        // - Return data

         $table = $this->getTableName($client);

         $data = $this->db->table($table)